October 11-14, 2019

 Lynn Rowan (Crane Clan) has dedicated her professional life to the study of vocal performance in its many and varied forms and has performed and taught workshops, lessons and lead choirs in singing for the past decade.
 In writing ritual music for Chase Hill folk, she began to dig deeper into connecting her professional life as a singer with her spiritual life as a heathen and animist, and began to use her voice as a way to connect with spirits, ancestors, and nature.
 Through her discovery of the ancient pagan musical tradition of Lithuania, and her trips there, she has integrated her love of folklore with her spiritual music practice.
 She is eager to facilitate this exploration of community, nature, trance and connection through breath and voice.

 Moira Ashleigh M.A.
 (Magpie Clan) is a witch of the Glainn Sidhr Order and a longtime contributing member of the EarthSpirit Community with clergy credentials.
-She has taught at Rites of Spring, Twilight Covening, A Feast of Lights, Free Spirit, Pagan Pride, and was the coordinator of the EarthSpirit's "East" events for 20 years.
+She has been a featured presenter at Rites of Spring, Twilight Covening, A Feast of Lights.
+She has also taught at Free Spirit, Pagan Pride, and was the coordinator of the EarthSpirit's "East" events for 20 years.
 Moira has a Masters degree in Theater and Dance from Emerson College, She is also a storyteller, and the embodiment of the character RagRoot at the New York Faerie Festival.
 Moira is passionate about clean water & wildlife.

-Rose Starwind (Manta Ray Clan) is a mother, shaman, green witch and perpetual student of the Earth, whose workings and teachings are rooted deeply in relationship with Goddess.
+Rose Starwind (Gargoyle Clan) is a mother, shaman, green witch and perpetual student of the Earth.
+She is also an Initiate of multiple western occult lineages and has been a magical practitioner for decades.
 Blending her livelihood as an environmental scientist with her duties as a shaman, she brings a practical common-sense approach to living one's magic on a daily basis.

-Sarah Lyn (Wyrm Clan)is a writer and ritualist in the midst of transformation by fire.
-She connects to Otherworld through animistic shamanism, dreamings, and deep ancestor work, a journey she shares in her blog Walking with Ancestors.
+Sarah Lyn (Centipede Clan) …is a writer and ritualist undergoing transformation by fire.
+She connects to Otherworld through animistic shamanism, dreaming, and deep ancestor work.
 For over fifteen years she has been facilitating large group rituals and workshops, including chant circles, labyrinth walks, and formal dumb suppers. (http://walkingwithancestors.blogspot.com/)

-Steve Trombulak (Ombwiri Clan) is a conservation biologist who has for several years explored the connections between community and humanity’s relationship with the more-than-just-human world.
-These explorations have drawn him to the life pathways of music, movement, voice, and service – bound together by the mysteries – as a focus for community empowerment and transformation.
-He is a teacher, an environmentalist, and a father, so the practice of guardianship lies as a constant in his life.
+Steve Trombulak (Buffalo Clan) is a conservation biologist and animist who has for several years explored the connections between community and humanity’s relationship with the more-than-just-human world.
+These explorations have drawn him to the life pathways of music, voice, and service – bound together by the mysteries of spirit – as a focus for community empowerment and individual transformation.
+He is a teacher, an environmentalist, and a father.

 Will Rowan (Crane Clan) is a heathen, an animist, and a practitioner of Anamanta.
 He grew up singing in community and traveling to study with singing masters around the world.
 He performs with the vocal quartet Windborne, teaches for Village Harmony, and holds a Masters of Music in Conducting from the Bard Conservatory of Music.
 After falling in love with Lithuanian Sutartinės-singing and meeting the Trinkūnai family, he has traveled to Lithuania to meet and study with traditional singers, musicians, and members of Romuva, Lithuania's thriving pagan revival.
 The power of music is a mystery that Will continually explores in his professional and spiritual life.